Need help in promoting your new Facebook group?

 I also love being a guest on podcasts.
 They are fun to do, and they don’t take much of my time!
 When you are a guest on a podcast, the show owner typically writes up show notes and provides links to the resources you discussed on the show.

-In my podcast over at Learn to Love Email, I mentioned my Mom to Mompreneur Facebook group along with other resources!
+In a podcast I did, I mentioned my Facebook group along with other resources!

 If you have a new Facebook group, this is a great time to start guesting on podcasts and work your Facebook in either in the conversation or at the end when the show owner asks you for any last things.

 8. Pin Your Group on Twitter